SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Swift enumerations can be defined to store an associated value of any given type, and this type can be different for each member of the enumeration if needed.
-These kinds of associated values are known as :newTerm:`tagged unions` or :newTerm:`variants` in other programming languages.
+Enumerations similar to these are known as :newTerm:`discriminated unions`, :newTerm:`tagged unions` or :newTerm:`variants` in other programming languages.

 For example: imagine an inventory tracking system that needs to track products using two different types of barcode.